 - Management of Team, Providing Leadership and development of the team’s abilities to perform and give results.

 - HR activities: Recruitment / hiring; employee training and motivation.

 - Manage Day to day activities and operations

 - Retail Sales Management and Customer Relations Management

 Overall responsibility of managing the store which includes meeting the targets and earning profits.
 He is responsible for the smooth and effective functioning of the store.

 Interview Question 3.
 What are your Greatest Strengths?

-Tip: While answering this question, you may use your career experience and speak confidently to the interviewer and describe some of your qualities which make you most suited for this position.
+Tip to Answer: While answering this question, you may use your career experience and speak confidently to the interviewer and describe some of your qualities which make you most suited for this position.